MattDierick/RTD-NGINX-App-Protect-UDF/source/class3/module2/module2.rst

            :align: center
            :scale: 70%

     #.
-Delete/rename the last directories
+Delete/rename the directories from the existing deployment

         .. code-block:: bash